 DWSS – SNAP Employment & Training (SNAPET)

-- Service: Employment and Training for SNAP recipients
+- Service: Employment & Training for SNAP recipients

-- How to Access: Inquire with your DWSS caseworker or apply via Access Nevada.
+- How to Access: Ask your DWSS caseworker or apply via Access Nevada.

 - Website: dwss.nv.gov